by Dr. Bill Rawls

 Serial titers testing for antibodies with enzyme-linked immunosorbent assays can be used to test for acute infection.
 Persistent elevated titer may indicate a chronic infection or an asymptomatic carrier, but in general, chronic infection with mycoplasma is difficult to diagnose.
 A low WBC count is found in 25% of chronic infections.

 Testing is species specific; the most common species are included in the testing protocol.
-The company also offers standard PCR for anaplasma, babesia, ehrlichia, and rickettsia (the most common species) for $230 each (or $615 for a total tick panel).
+The company also offers standard PCR for anaplasma, babesia, ehrlichia, and rickettsia (the most common species).

 Note that if you have private insurance, you will be asked to pre-pay for the test, which you may submit to your insurance carrier for reimbursement.
 Galaxy Diagnostics is a Medicare provider, so you will not need to pay upfront.
 However, if Medicare denies the claim, you’ll be responsible to pick up the cost of the test.

-A PCR (Polymerase Chain Reaction) detects microbial DNA in a blood sample.
+A PCR test can be used to detect microbial DNA in a blood sample.
 IGeneX uses an amplified version of PCR and FISH together for improved accuracy of testing for B. microti and B. ducani.

 Ehrlichia, Anaplasma, and Rickettsia